 The first stage of today’s trek is a steady uphill walk on a well-trodden path in the Aït Mizan Valley.
 All around us we have beautiful towering mountain ridges.
 Along the way, we pass a pilgrimage site, which according to traditional beliefs, helps worshippers to fulfill their wishes or solve their personal problems.
 We also pass a small set of shops where we stop for a rest and some refreshments.

 As we continue ascending, the valley broadens out and at 3 200 meters, we arrive at the starting point for our next day’s climb to the summit.
 We go to bed early in our tent or in the dormitory of one of the mountain lodges.

 Day two: Mount Toubkal base camp – Mount Toubkal summit – Aremd – Marrakech (10,5 to 11 trekking hours)

-We get up before the break of dawn, have a solid breakfast and then set out in the dark.
+We get up before the break of dawn, have a solid breakfast, and then set out in the dark.
 The trail starts with a steep climb uphill and continues over boulders and scree slopes.
-The mountain is barren up here, its colours shifting in varying shades of grey.
+The mountain is barren up here, its colors shifting in varying shades of grey.

 Option to divide up the last day